istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 - **Fixed** an issue where InferencePool configurations were lost during VirtualService merging when multiple HTTPRoutes referencing different InferencePools were attached to the same Gateway.  ([Issue #58392](https://github.com/istio/istio/issues/58392))

-- **Fixed** an issue where setting `ambient.istio.io/bypass-inbound-capture: "true"` causes inbound HBONE traffic to timeout because the iptables rule for tracking the ztunnel mark on connections was not applied.
-This PR allows inbound HBONE connections to function normally while preserving the expected bypass behavior for inbound "passthrough" connections.
+- **Fixed** an issue where setting `ambient.istio.io/bypass-inbound-capture: "true"` caused inbound HBONE traffic to timeout because the iptables rule for tracking the ztunnel mark on connections was not applied.
+This change allows inbound HBONE connections to function normally while preserving the expected bypass behavior for inbound "passthrough" connections.
   ([Issue #58546](https://github.com/istio/istio/issues/58546))

 - **Fixed** an unreported bug where BackendTLSPolicy status could lose track of the Gateway ancestorRef due to internal index corruption.